Arbitration and Mediation Services (Equality) Bill [HL]

 Overview

-The Arbitration and Mediation Services (Equality) Bill aims to improve equality within arbitration and mediation services, enhance protections for victims of domestic abuse, and address issues related to falsely claiming legal jurisdiction.
-It amends several existing Acts to achieve these goals.
+This bill aims to improve equality in arbitration and mediation services, protect victims of domestic abuse, and prevent false claims of legal jurisdiction.
+It amends several existing Acts to achieve these goals, primarily focusing on ensuring fair treatment and preventing discriminatory practices within these processes.

 Description

-- Arbitration Act 1996: Introduces provisions making discriminatory terms within arbitration agreements void.
-It specifically prohibits clauses favoring one gender's evidence or making assumptions about property division based on sex.
-It also states that criminal and family law matters cannot be arbitrated.
+- Arbitration Act 1996: Prohibits discriminatory terms in arbitration agreements, specifically those based on sex.
+It also excludes criminal and family law matters from arbitration.

-- Family Law Act 1996: Allows courts to set aside orders based on mediation or negotiated agreements if a party's consent wasn't genuine.
-This considers factors like whether all parties understood their legal rights and whether any coercion occurred.
+- Family Law Act 1996: Allows courts to set aside orders based on mediation or negotiated agreements if one party's consent wasn't genuine, considering factors like duress or lack of legal rights information.

-- Criminal Justice and Public Order Act 1994: Extends protection to victims of domestic abuse who are assisting in investigations or are witnesses in proceedings.
+- Criminal Justice and Public Order Act 1994: Extends protection against intimidation to victims of domestic abuse assisting in investigations or court proceedings.

-- Courts and Legal Services Act 1990: Creates a new offense for falsely claiming legal jurisdiction, particularly in matters belonging to criminal or family courts.
-Penalties include up to 5 years imprisonment or a fine.
+- Courts and Legal Services Act 1990: Creates a new offence of falsely claiming legal jurisdiction or making binding rulings outside the proper legal framework, punishable by up to 5 years imprisonment or a fine.

 Government Spending